 - Tour: Join a tour to have your entire day taken care of for you.
 Reach out to TIY to learn more.

 Looking to get off the beaten path in Mexico and experience the magic that is waiting to be discovered?
+Interested in discovering the Pueblo Magicos near Puerto Vallarta but overwhelemed with the planning process?
 Reach out to TIY Travel today, and let’s make your Mexico travel dreams come true.
 We will take away any planning stressors and provide you with an experience of a lifetime.